gooddata/gooddata-ui-sdk/libs/sdk-ui-tests/README.md

 -   Modifying existing test scenarios because they do not compile is not allowed - it indicates breakage of public API

--   Modifying existing jest snapshots for particular scenario must be scrutinized;
+-   Modifying existing vitest snapshots for particular scenario must be scrutinized;
     -   IF the scenario is also tested using visual regression AND the screenshot for the scenario is unchanged, then the update in snapshot is LIKELY OK; evaluate impact
     -   IF the scenario is also tested using visual regression AND the screenshot for